-Site visitors and contractors will be advised to park where possible near the site, so as to not be in breach of any parking restrictions.
+There will be parking on site for the primary site vehicle (principal contractor van) as well as one additional vehicle.
+Further visitors if arriving via a vehicle, will be advised to park where possible near the site, so as to not be in breach of any parking restrictions.

 A copy of the Construction Method Statement will be held on site within the site manager's office.
-The site manager will direct site visitors to an unrestricted parking space as close to the site as possible.
+The site manager will direct site visitors to an unrestricted parking space as close to the site as possible, in the event there is more than one visitor / sub-contractor on site at the same time.